Substra/substra/examples/titanic/README.md

 The reason we have multiple train data samples is that this way we'll be able to finely select our training set later on.

-## Writing the objective and data manager
+## Writing the metric and data manager

-Both objective and data manager will need a proper markdown description, you can check them out in their respective folders.
+Both metric and data manager will need a proper markdown description, you can check them out in their respective folders.
 Notice that the data manager's description includes a formal description of the data structure.

 Notice also that the `metrics.py` and `opener.py` module both rely on classes imported from the `substratools` module.